 - Loan Agreements between the Company and the shareholders of Xunlei-The Company and its legally owned subsidiaries provided loans of RMB9 million (subsequently increased to RMB29 million) to the shareholders of Xunlei for them to make contributions as registered capital into Xunlei.
 The shareholders would not be allowed to transfer their interests in Xunlei without prior consent from the Company.
 According to the loan agreements, the loans can only be repaid in the form of common shares of Xunlei. - Business Operation Agreements between Giganology SZ and Xunlei-Under these agreements, Giganology SZ has the rights to direct the operating activities of Xunlei, including the appointment of senior management.
 The shareholders of Xunlei also transferred all their shareholders' rights to Giganology SZ. - Equity Pledge Agreement between Giganology SZ and the shareholders of Xunlei-Under this agreement, the shareholders of Xunlei pledge all of their equity interests in Xunlei to Giganology SZ. - Power of Attorney-Each shareholder of Xunlei appointed Giganology SZ as its attorney-in-fact to exercise their shareholders' rights in Xunlei, including shareholders' voting rights. - Service Agreements between Giganology SZ and Xunlei-Under various service agreements, Giganology SZ will provide services including technical support, training, as well as consulting services to Xunlei in exchange for a service fee.
-These service agreements include Exclusive Technology Support and Services Agreement, Exclusive Technology Consulting and Training Agreement and Software and Proprietary Technology License Contracts.
-Giganology SZ is entitled to service fees equal to 20%, 20% and 40% of the pre-tax operating profit of Xunlei according to the terms and provisions of these agreements, respectively (in aggregate 80% of pre-tax operating profit of Xunlei).
-In addition, these agreements also allow both parties to review and adjust the above mentioned percentage every six months according to the business operation and income of Xunlei so as to enable Giganology SZ to extract substantially all the after tax operating profit of Xunlei.
-The amount of service fees payable from Xunlei to Giganology SZ for the years ended December 31, 2008, 2009 and 2010 were USD nil, USD1,171,612 and USD nil, respectively - Call Option Agreement-Giganology SZ has an option to acquire all of the outstanding shares of Xunlei at a purchase price equal to RMB 1 or the lowest price permissible by the then-applicable PRC laws and regulation.
+The amount of service fees payable from Xunlei to Giganology SZ for the years ended December 31, 2008, 2009 and 2010 were USD nil, USD1,171,612 and USD nil, respectively. - Call Option Agreement-Giganology SZ has an option to acquire all of the outstanding shares of Xunlei at a purchase price equal to RMB 1 or the lowest price permissible by the then-applicable PRC laws and regulation.